 It's all cultural.

 Cultural anthropologists carry out in-depth and long-term studies to piece together a holistic understanding of the social, historical, economic and technological forces that shape culture.
-Our professors study topics that range from forensic nursing clinics in Baltimore to dispute resolution and mediation in Africa.
+Our professors study topics that range from the urban gardening movement in the U.S. to dispute resolution and mediation in Africa.
 As an anthropology major, you'll find lots of options for service learning and community work.

 Focus on the physical.

 What can we learn from two-million-year-old fossils?
 How do we understand the biological evolution of our species?
-Your classes in physical anthropology will examine human evolution and the effects of disease and malnutrition on humans and introduce the field of forensic science.
+Your classes in biological anthropology will examine human evolution and the effects of disease and malnutrition on humans and introduce the fields of forensic science and primate studies.
 Laboratory classes and community internships are also available.

 You’ll learn the scientific side of archaeology through lab exercises and hands-on learning.
 You will also see the economic and cultural impacts of archaeology in terms of cultural heritage and identity, resource management and tourism, and public education.
-Join your professors on archaeological digs in Jordan, Wisconsin and beyond!
+Internships and summer field schools are available.